Simon Law Group - 34 Hermosa Ave, Hermosa Beach, CA 90254 - Personal Injury and Car Accident Lawyers in Hermosa Beach, CA

 free case review

-This is a developing situation.
-Information on this page is current as of May 24, 2026 and may change.
-For the latest evacuation orders, air-quality updates, and emergency information, contact official sources including the Orange County Fire Authority, the Garden Grove Police Department, and local news.
-Public information hotline: 714-628-7085.
-24-hour call center: 714-741-5444.
+All evacuation orders tied to the GKN Aerospace chemical release were lifted on May 26, 2026, and the site has moved into a cleanup phase.
+Information on this page is current as of June 4, 2026.
+For questions about cleanup, air-quality testing, or property re-entry, refer to official sources including the Orange County Fire Authority, the Orange County Health Care Agency, and the City of Garden Grove.
 In an emergency, call 911.
 This page is general information about your legal options, not safety or emergency guidance.

-For Garden Grove, Cypress, West Anaheim, Buena Park, Stanton & Nearby Residents
+For Garden Grove, West Anaheim, Cypress, Buena Park, Stanton, Westminster & Nearby Residents

 Evacuated or Exposed in the Garden Grove Chemical Release?
 Get a Free Case Review.

-On May 21, 2026, a storage tank at the GKN Aerospace facility in Garden Grove overheated and began releasing methyl methacrylate vapor into the air.
-The evacuation zone has since expanded to roughly 50,000 residents across parts of Garden Grove, West Anaheim, Cypress, Buena Park, and Stanton.
-If you or your family were evacuated, exposed to the fumes, or had your life disrupted, you may have legal options.
+On May 21, 2026, a storage tank at the GKN Aerospace facility in Garden Grove overheated and released methyl methacrylate vapor into the air, forcing tens of thousands of residents across Garden Grove, West Anaheim, Cypress, Buena Park, Stanton, and Westminster from their homes.
+The evacuation orders have since been lifted, but the disruption, costs, and health concerns remain.
+If you or your family were evacuated, exposed to the fumes, or had your life upended, you may have legal options.
 Simon Law Group offers a free, confidential case review.

 Local Seal Beach office No upfront cost Free, confidential review California trial team